Posted on

 💬 FAQS

-Yes — pure coconut oil is a popular natural lubricant for Gen X women due to its glide, comfort, and skin benefits.
+Can you use coconut oil as a lubricant?
+Yes — pure coconut oil is a popular natural lubricant loved for its glide, comfort, and skin-kind properties.

+Is coconut oil safe as a lubricant?
 For most people, yes.
 It’s soothing, hydrating, and gentle on sensitive skin.
 Avoid using it with latex condoms.

+Can coconut oil be used as a personal lubricant daily?
 Yes.
 It’s moisturising and body-friendly, making it suitable for regular use.

-Absolutely — it melts beautifully, lasts longer than water-based lubes, and feels warm and natural.
+Is coconut oil a good lubricant?
+Absolutely — it melts beautifully, lasts longer than water-based lubricants, and feels warm and natural.

-Yes — especially menopause-related dryness.
+Does coconut oil help with dryness?
+Yes — particularly menopause-related dryness.
 It restores comfort and reduces friction.

 Ready for a natural, luxurious glide?